 With one-third of Alaska's population and nearly half of its jobs in a 100-square-mile area, the Anchorage Bowl is the urban center of an emerging metropolitan region.
-Anchorage hosts many of the region's cultural attractions, businesses, and services and is the hub for air, road, maritime, and rail transportation, which help drive the local and statewide economy.
+At its heart, Anchorage hosts many of the region's cultural attractions, businesses, and services and is the hub for air, road, marine, and rail transportation, which help drive the local and statewide economy.